jniac/gl-text/README.md

     mimaps works without any troubles (it was not the case with previous technic using a single plane for multiple chars).

+- ShaderForge
+  - A small tool for glsl shader code manipulation.

 ## Usage

 ```ts